 5. Increase your diversity

 Remember that there are various types of diversity in the world.
-If you want to maximize the benefits of diversity at work, you have to make it play to your advantage.
+If you want to maximize the benefits of diversity at work, you have to make it work to your advantage.
 For example, many companies try to hire an equal number of young workers who have just graduated from university and experienced professionals with vast experience.
 This approach allows you to combine fresh ideas and experienced assessment of the situation, which gives the company a much better perspective.

-6. Do not hire racist
+6. Do not hire a racist

 7. Familiarize yourself with the characteristics of the groups you work with

-This approach will not only elevate you in the eyes of your subordinates, but also increase their efficiency.
+This approach will not only elevate you in the eyes of your subordinates but also increase their efficiency.
 People are much more committed to work they love.
 In addition, even more so, they are much more inspired in an environment they are comfortable in.

 Credentials: